-Ed Eilert, City of Overland Park appointee.
-Commission member.
-Mr. Eilert is mayor of the City of Overland Park, Kansas.
-Mr. Eilert also is a stockbroker with A.G.
-Edwards & Sons, Inc.
+Carl Gerlach, City of Overland Park appointee and Commission member.
+Mr. Gerlach is mayor of the City of Overland Park, Kansas.
+Mr. Gerlach also is the Director of Marketing for Gill Studios, Inc., a screen printer for the promotional products industry.

-Annabeth Surbaugh, Johnson County appointee and Commission Vice-Chairperson.
+Annabeth Surbaugh, Johnson County appointee and Commission member.
 Ms. Surbaugh is the Chairperson of the Johnson County, Kansas Commission.
 Ms. Surbaugh also owns and operates her own business.